Maria-Inigo/XP-Farm-Katas/NOTES.md

 - If there is no larger number in the set, the function returns -1

 ### Pomodoro 1
-✅ Define the domain
+- ✅ Define the domain
-✅ The input must include a set of numbers and an index ✅ When there is only one number in the array the function returns -1 ✅ When there are two numbers and there’s a larger one return that ones index
+- ✅ The input must include a set of numbers and an index
+- ✅ When there is only one number in the array the function returns -1
+- ✅ When there are two numbers and there’s a larger one return that ones index

+### Pomodoro 2
+- ✅ When there are 3 numbers and the next index number is lower, return the next larger [2,1,3]
+- Refactor
+- Review